prolificinteractive/ballad/examples.md

 "inherit" key.
 We're assuming here that the base spec has been installed as a dependency of the child spec in its package.json file, but that's not a requirement.
 A spec.json file must exist in this directory.
 You could easily change this if you wanted to write your own base spec as well.
-You should also note that the base spec only has endpoints for cart and product, while the child has endpoints for user.
-The final generated spec will have all three endpoints.
+If a parent spec is specified in this way, the child spec will have access to all the files in the parent, including its endpoints.

 ``` json
 {